Fenced Frame

 This introductory sub-section is non-normative.

-During navigation, the fenced frame config instantiates a fenced frame config instance that is stored on the browsing context in the fenced navigable.
-This browsing context’s fenced frame config instance's effective enabled permissions is consulted during navigation.
-A fencedframe navigation can only succeed if the permissions policy for the navigation’s resulting Document has an inherited policy such that the inherited policy value is "Enabled" for each feature in the effective enabled permissions.
-Otherwise the environment the fencedframe is embedded in is deemed unsuitable for the fenced frame config, and the navigation is blocked.
+During a fencedframe navigation to a fenced frame config instance with a fixed permissions policy behavior, it compares the effective enabled permissions of the fenced frame config instance being navigated to against the resulting Document's permissions policy's inherited policy.
+The navigation only succeeds if each inherited feature whose inherited policy value is "Enabled" also appears in the effective enabled permissions fenced frame config instance.
+Otherwise, the environment the fencedframe is embedded in is deemed unsuitable for the fenced frame config, and the navigation is blocked.

 At the same time, to make sure that a fencedframe's embedder does not directly influence content in the frame based on that navigation’s origin (since the origin is derived from cross-site data), this specification modifies various [PERMISSIONS-POLICY] algorithms such that a fencedframe Document's inherited policy is computed without consideration of whether its origin is same origin with its embedder’s.
 Therefore a feature can only be enabled inside of a fencedframe if its embedder explicitly delegates it via the special value * allowlist.

-Considering all of the above, we get the following interesting implications:
+Considering all of the above, we get the following interesting implications for fixed permissions policy behavior navigations:

 The patches in the below section "fence" the appropriate [PERMISSIONS-POLICY] and [HTML] algorithms to achieve the outcomes described in the above explanatory content.